The External Secrets Enterprise is product suite is a premium product.

 --federated-token

 .
-This allows the Federation Server to trust the client cluster’s OIDC discovery endpoint for JWKS.--inject-on-env
+This allows the Federation Server to trust the client cluster’s OIDC discovery endpoint for JWKS. - Receives secret data and injects it as environment variables (

 ) or files (--inject-on-file